wmde/wikibase-release-pipeline/development/tests/README.md

 `development/local.env` overrides the test defaults.
 The root `.env.example`, [`test-services.env`](./test-services.env), and [`test-runner.env`](./test-runner.env) define service URLs, credentials, test-property IDs, runner timeouts, logging, and other test-system settings.
 Most contributors do not need to change them.

 CI uses `--skip-build` and supplies `WBS_TEST_IMAGE_REGISTRY` and `WBS_TEST_IMAGE_TAG` to select its workflow images.
 These settings are normally not needed for local development.

+### Architecture Coverage in CI

+CI always runs every suite above against the native AMD64 image set.
+The suites collectively exercise all distributed images: Wikibase through the repository, extension, client, pingback, and installer scenarios; WDQS and its frontend through `queryservice`; QuickStatements through `quickstatements`; OpenSearch through `opensearch`; and WBS Tools through its end-to-end suite.

+Create Release repeats the complete target matrix on native ARM64 runners when `WBS_RELEASE_ARM64=true`.
+Pull requests and pushes to `main` remain AMD64-only.

+For a one-off confidence run, start the **Build and Test** workflow manually and enable **Build and assemble CI images for AMD64 and ARM64** and **Run every test suite against the ARM64 image set too**.
+These inputs affect that run only, so an AMD64-only production interval does not remove the ARM64 test capability.

 ## Further Reading